gvwilson/sensibleadventures/nardica/nardica.md

 "It's certainly a possibility," he said crisply.
 "Here."
-He pulled a money out of his jacket and thrust it at Uncle Jack.
+He pulled a money card out of his jacket and thrust it at Uncle Jack.
 "I'll give you that now,
 and the same again when we reach Rothera."